Altered States: Chayefsky disavowal of film

 According to screenwriter Joe Eszterhas, Chayefsky had a clause in his contract stipulating that the words in the script could not be changed.
-Russell, "at the height of his alcoholism", was rebuffed when attempting to change the words, and then "began purposely trying to destroy Paddy's dialogue by having the actors eat while they were delivering it, or having them deliver it in a staccato, machine-gun kind of style, so that you couldn't make out what they were saying."
-Ezsterhas considered the direction of Russell to have "destroyed" the script and film, which was ultimately "a critical and commercial failure [...] a heartbreaking experience for Chayefsky, who had fought for decades against that, and for protecting his material.
+Russell, "at the height of his alcoholism," was rebuffed when attempting to change the words, and then "began purposely trying to destroy Paddy's dialogue by having the actors eat while they were delivering it, or having them deliver it in a staccato, machine-gun kind of style, so that you couldn't make out what they were saying."
+Eszterhas considered the direction of Russell to have "destroyed" the script and film, which was ultimately "a critical and commercial failure [...] a heartbreaking experience for Chayefsky, who had fought for decades against that, and for protecting his material.
 It was such a heartbreaking experience that he died shortly afterwards, some say from a broken heart."

+Musical score

+Russell discovered classical composer John Corigliano after going to one of his concerts.
+It was the composer's first time writing for a film (some of which would later be reused as Three Hallucinations).

 Release

+Altered States began a limited theatrical release in New York and Los Angeles, California, on December 25, 1980.
+It received a nationwide theatrical release in the United States in February 1981 by Warner Bros.